FredericoMamede/llm_engineering/README.md

 ---

-## 📌 Note on This Fork (Student Repository)
+## 📌 Note on This Fork (Learning & Experiments)

 This repository is a **personal fork** of the original *LLM Engineering* course repository by **Edward Donner**.

+The original repository contains **reference implementations and complete solutions** provided as part of the course.

 I am using this fork to:
-- Work through the exercises locally
+- Study and run the reference implementations
+- Experiment with variations and alternative approaches
-- Implement my own solutions and experiments
+- Extend the code with my own ideas and modifications
-- Track my learning progress transparently over time
+- Document insights gained while learning LLM engineering concepts

-All original course structure and materials remain credited to the course author.
+All original code and structure are credited to the course author.
-Any changes, additions, or implementations in this fork reflect **my own learning work**.
+Any additional code, experiments, or changes in this fork reflect **my own learning work and exploration**.

 ### Keeping this fork up to date